-SAM1, 73.2% (221/302) for SAM2 and 46.6% (221/474) for YFB], indicating that the high-parental ELD genes may be involved in similar biological processes in the three different developmental stages (Figure 6c).
-We found that the high-parental ELD genes (types III + V) were significantly enriched for GO terms related to response to defense, stress and hormone stimulus (Figure 6d).
+We next examined the possible functions of the genes exhibiting high-parental ELD in F_1 .
+A large proportion of the significantly enriched GO terms were found to be overlapping among the three stages [69.5% (221/328) for SAM1, 73.2% (221/302) for SAM2 and 46.6% (221/474) for YFB], indicating that the high-parental ELD genes may be involved in similar biological processes in the three different developmental stages (Figure 6C).
+We found that the high-parental ELD genes (types III+V) were significantly enriched for GO terms related to response to defense, stress and hormone stimulus (Figure 6D).
 These results are consistent with the enrichment results of non-additively expressed genes, implying that ELD genes contributed to the heterosis together with the non-additively expressed genes, and that both non-additivity and parental ELD, especially high-parental ELD, play important roles in heterosis in B. napus.

-Significant trans-regulation of allelic expression in F1 hybrid contribution of each parental allele to the total gene expression level in F1 (in Figure 2), we used parental allelic single nucleotide polymorphisms (SNPs) to determine the allele origin and its expression level in F1.
-To this end, we first sequenced the genomes of the two parents to a 15× coverage and then identified allelic SNPs located in exons of all annotated genes between the two parents by separately mapping their genome sequencing data and RNA sequencing (RNA-seq) data to the B. napus reference genome.
+Significant trans-regulation of allelic expression in F1 hybrid

+It is not clear how two alleles of the same gene from the parental lines are regulated in F_1 .
+To distinguish the contribution of each parental allele to the total gene expression level in F_1 (0 at Figure 2), we used parental allelic SNPs to determine the allele origin and its expression level in F_1 .
+To this end, we first sequenced the genomes of the two parents to a 15× coverage and then identified allelic SNPs located in exons of all annotated genes between the two parents by separately mapping their genome sequencing data and RNA-seq data to the B. napus reference genome.
 To ensure the accuracy of parental allele discrimination, only transcripts with allelic SNPs detected in both the transcriptome and re-sequenced genome were included in the read assignment and expression comparison.